Over 4.5 cr new households got piped water connection under Jal Jeevan Mission in last 2 years: PM | Law-Order

 - India

-Prime Minister Narendra Modi on Sunday said over 4.5 crore new households received piped water connection under the Jal Jeevan Mission in the last two years.
+Prime Minister Narendra Modi on Sunday said over 4.5 crore new households received piped water connections under the Jal Jeevan Mission in the last two years.

-The scheme aims to provide tap water connections to all rural households by 2024. ''Over 4.5 cr new households have received piped water supply within two years of Jal Jeevan Mission,'' Modi said in his Independence Day speech from the historic Red Fort.
-The ambitious scheme was announced by Modi during his Independence Day speech in 2019.
-PTI KR ASK MPB PR PR TIR TIR
+The scheme aims to provide tap water connections to all rural households by 2024.

+''The country is working rapidly towards providing 'Har Ghar Jal' to every household.
+I am glad that within the two years (of the launch of the Jal Jeevan Mission), 4.5 crore families have started getting piped water,'' Modi said in his Independence Day speech at the Red Fort.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)